cfoust/cy/pkg/cy/api/docs-pane.md

 # doc: HistoryForward

-Move forward in the attachment history.
+Move forward in the pane history.
 Works in a similar way to vim's <kbd>ctrl+i</kbd>.

 # doc: HistoryBackward

-Move backward in the attachment history.
+Move backward in the pane history.
 Works in a similar way to vim's <kbd>ctrl+o</kbd>.